 Since the study only included dementia patients, there’s no way of knowing if the prescribing pattern is predictive for dementia.

-However, the researchers hope by identifying patterns before diagnosis, it will, they write, “provide insights into the impacts of polypharmacy on development of dementia, or opportunities for early intervention in prescribing, and support the identification of medications at risk of drug-drug interactions.”
+However, the researchers hope that identifying patterns before diagnosis, will, they write, “provide insights into the impacts of polypharmacy on development of dementia, or opportunities for early intervention in prescribing, and support the identification of medications at risk of drug-drug interactions.”